VA automobile allowance and adaptive equipment

-You may be able to get disability benefits if you have a disability that’s related to your service (called a service-connected disability) and that includes at least one of the below conditions.
+You may be eligible for VA automobile allowance or adaptive-equipment benefits if you have a disability that’s related to your service (called a service-connected disability) and that includes at least one of these conditions.

-At least one of these must be true for you.
-You have:
+At least one of these must be true for you:

-- Loss, or permanent loss of use, of 1 or both hands, or
+- You have loss, or permanent loss of use, of one or both hands, or

-- Permanent decreased vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye, or
+- You have permanent decreased vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye, or

-- Ankylosis in 1 or both knees or hips (Note: This qualifies you for an adaptive-equipment grant only)
+- You have ankylosis in one or both knees or hips (this qualifies you only for an adaptive-equipment grant)

-- A one-time payment of not more than $21,058.69 to help you buy a specially equipped vehicle
+- A one-time payment to help you buy a specially equipped vehicle (called automobile allowance), or

 - In some situations, one or more adaptive-equipment grants to change a vehicle so it has features like power steering, brakes, seats, windows, or lift equipment to help you get into and out of the vehicle